learningcoding-pixel/tp/docs/DeveloperGuide.md

    3. Test case: `deletesession i/1 si/x`: 'where x is 0 or larger than the sessions list size
       Expected: Error about invalid session index.

-## **Planned Enhancements**

-### **1. Show team information for each athlete**

-**Description:**
-Enhance the person list panel to include details about the team each athlete belongs to.
-Coaches can better see which team the athlete belongs to at a glance.

-### **2. Show attendance for each athlete**

-**Description:**
-Implement attendance feature to track session attendance for each athlete.
-Coaches can mark or unmark session attendance for each athlete.
-Provide summary statistics such as attendance rate and missed sessions in the person list panel.
-Coaches can better see which athlete is committed or not.

-### **3. Auto deletion of sessions after the end date & time has passed**

-**Description:**
-Sessions whose end date & time has passed will be deleted automatically.
-This will maintain a clutter-free and up-to-date session list for the teams.

-1. **Creating a team of 4 athletes**
-    1. Prerequisite: At least 4 athletes listed via `list`.
-    2. Test case: `team tn/Alpha i/1 2 3 4`
-        - **Expected:** Success message.
-Team "Alpha" appears in the teams list with 4 members.
 ---

 ### 6. Adding sessions